zhangzeyingvv/MagneticTB/README.md

 ## Installation

- Unzip the "MagneticTB-main.zip" file and, copy the MagneticTB directory to any of the following four paths:
+ Unzip the "MagneticTB-main.zip" file and copy the MagneticTB directory to any of the following four paths:

 * ```FileNameJoin[{$UserBaseDirectory, "Applications"}]```
 * ```FileNameJoin[{$BaseDirectory, "Applications"}]```